Attention CHOP clinicians: patient education should be printed and assigned via EPIC's Teaching Library.

 1. Dry your child and the outside of the AquaGuard before removing the AquaGuard.

-3. Start at the top left or top right corner.
+2. Gently peel the AquaGuard down in the same direction as your child's hair growth.
+Start at the top left or top right corner.
 Do not disturb the central line dressing or catheter.

-4. Do not use scissors to remove the AquaGuard.
+3. Do not use scissors to remove the AquaGuard.

-5. Throw the AquaGuard away after the shower or bath.
+4. Throw the AquaGuard away after the shower or bath.
+Use a fresh AquaGuard with each shower or bath.
+Never re-use an AquaGuard.

 Instructions for troubleshooting issues with AquaGuard:

-• If you are in the hospital, call your nurse.
+• In the hospital, call your nurse.

 Call the CHOP team managing your child's central line with any questions or concerns.